 His extensive involvement in community organizations includes work with the United Way, the American Heart Association and the Boy Scouts of America.

-Louisiana: Central Louisiana, Hub City, Ouachita and Southwest Louisiana areas; All Dispatch Centers
+Louisiana: Central Louisiana, Hub City, Ouachita and Southwest Louisiana areas; Tennessee and any future expansion areas

 Texas: Houston, Southeast Texas areas

 Louisiana: Bayou, Capital, Northshore and Orleans areas; Mississippi: Jackson County

 Tim has financial and operational responsibility for all Acadian operations in Southeast Louisiana and Jackson County, Mississippi.
 Tim joined Acadian in 2003 after spending 17 years at a major urban medical center, where he worked in many capacities, including as controller.
 He last served as the senior director for clinic operations.

 Tim holds a bachelor’s degree in accounting from Loyola University and an MBA from the University of New Orleans.
 He is a CPA, a Chartered Global Management Accountant (CGMA) and a Fellow in the American College of Healthcare Executives (FACHE).
 He is also trained in the National Incident Management System (NIMS) from FEMA.
 He is a member of the Metropolitan Ambulance Council (MAC) for Greater New Orleans.

 Texas: Central Texas, North Texas and South-Central Texas areas